haimbilia/BuyHub/readme.txt

-    => 064410 - Admin: Getting multiple issues under category collection section => 064409 - Admin: CMS: There should be a successful message after deletion of the records under collection section => 064432 - Suggestion: Admin: Disabled records should be shown greyed out
+    => 064410 - Admin: Getting multiple issues under category collection section => 064409 - Admin: CMS: There should be a successful message after deletion of the records under collection section => 064432 - Suggestion: Admin: Disabled records should be shown greyed out => 064451 - Admin >> CMS: 'Update other languages data' is not working under FAQs section.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last